space-sh/space/doc/space.md

         Adding the dash will ignore a missing YAML file.
 Also it's subdoc will be ignored.

   * `@include: [username/]repo`:
-        Instead of including filenames you could name a module then Space will search for the right module and YAML file to include.
+        Instead of including filenames you could name a module then **Space** will search for the right module and YAML file to include.

 ## INTERNAL VARIABLES

   * `CWD`:
-        The directory from where the user invoked space.
+        The directory from where the user invoked **Space**.
   * `DIR`:
     The directory of where the sourced Bash file is located.
     Use this as "_source ${DIR}/somefile.bash" in the module bash file header.